dvitanov/lorevc/docs/deciding-to-fundraise/company-vc-fit.md

 As described above, VCs are forced due to their own business fundamentals to look for companies that can turn out to be extreme outliers.
 VCs are looking for diamonds in the rough, which they boost with unthinkable amounts of capital, in order to reach the coveted unicorn status.
 It’s okay for most bets to not work out - as long as a few make it very big.
 If you are aligned with such a goal - despite all the risks and challenges - then by all means go partner with a VC.

 But if the VC model isn’t right for you or your startup, then don’t do it.
-You are simply setting yourself up for failure, frustrations, and disappointment.
+You are simply setting yourself up for failure, frustration, and disappointment.
 And there are alternatives, including bootstrapping with salary / savings / consulting revenue, crowdfunding, government grants, loans, and more.
 VC is definitely not the only, let alone the “right” way.
 As a founder, it is your responsibility to decide which path to pursue and how to navigate its pros and cons.